arin17bishwa/HotelFinder-WebD/README.md

 # HotelFinder-WebD

-This is a Django implementaion of one of my other project, a Hotel Scraper(https://github.com/arin17bishwa/glugwintermentorship)
+This is a Django implementation of one of my other projects, a Hotel Scraper(https://github.com/arin17bishwa/glugwintermentorship)

 During making of this project, only one scraper was working correctly(Tripadvisor), so I have used only this one scraper.